 - McKinley Arts and Culture Center, 925 Riverside Drive, (775) 334-2417

-Online copies (in PDF format) are available for free download from the Parks, Recreation and Community Services Department website.
-The link allows you to open a copy of the brochure with Acrobat Reader and/or save a copy to your computer.
+Online copies of the recreation guide (in PDF format) are available for free download from the Parks, Recreation and Community Services Department website.
+The link allows you to open a copy of the recreation guide with Acrobat Reader and/or save a copy to your computer.
 It's handy to just save a copy so you can refer to it later without having to return to the website.

 You can get a program guide by mail.
 Send your request to Southside Administration Offices, 190 East Liberty Street, Reno, NV 89501, or call (775) 334-2260.

 What's in the Reno Recreation Program Guide

-In a nutshell, the guide contains just about everything you need to know about current programs (which vary by season), how to sign-up and register, facilities and where they are located, special events, contact information, and more.
+In a nutshell, the recreation program guide contains just about everything you need to know about current programs (which vary by season), how to sign-up and register, facilities and where they are located, special events, contact information, and more.
 Here is an example of the table of contents...

 - Registration / Schedules